2023 Solar Incentives Guide for Four Corners, TX - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a given percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
+A federal incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specified percentage of your solar system's cost.

-Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit applies to you, get in touch with your local Four Corners solar installers.
+More information about the new Inflation Reduction Act can be found here.
+The best way to fully understand how the new Clean Energy Credit applies to you is to talk with your local Four Corners solar panel installation expert.

 State & Local Solar Incentives